variejs/docs/deployment.md

 ## Deploying with CodePier

-If you aren't quite comfortable managing your own server with the proper configurations, [CodePier](https://codepier.io) is a alternative that helps you build and deploy applications with zero-downtime and automated deployments.
+If you are not quite comfortable managing your own server with the proper configurations, [CodePier](https://codepier.io) is a alternative that helps you build and deploy applications with zero-downtime and automated deployments.